1jour1vin

 About the estate:

-Here in Vertus, winegrowing has been a family tradition since 1829, yet it was women who founded the vineyard, now run by Richard and Romain Colin.
-They manage a 10-hectare vineyard located in the premier and grand cru areas of the Côte des Blancs.
-Their passion for vines and wine began with Geneviève Prieur and Marie Louise Radet, their grandmothers, who both inherited vineyards from their parents.
+Here in Vertus, winemaking has been passed down from father to son since 1829, yet it was the women who founded the vineyard, which is now run by Richard and Romain Colin.
+They oversee a 10-hectare vineyard located in the Premier Grand Cru region of the Côte des Blancs.
+Their passion for vines and wine began with Geneviève Prieur and Marie Louise Radet, their grandmothers, who had both inherited vineyards from their parents.

 Wine Enthusiast